Our Journey Continues from Melbourne to Perth!!!!

 Things are looking up

-After two weeks Milly couldn’t take Hello Fresh any more.
-She was working for commission only and 12 hour days which meant she didn’t have time to search for other jobs.
 I could see she was hating it and I received my first pay cheque so I told her to quit.
 Whilst I was at work Milly spent the whole day in the library applying for jobs.

 We repeated this for the next 21 days.
-Whilst travelling and being unemployed is fun, being on your own living in a camper van all day for 3 weeks, takes it toll.
-Milly started to feel really down and alone and I could tell.
-Milly had a few job offers but once they realised she was a backpacker and only had 5 months left on her visa, they would turn her down.
-It was then the week before Christmas and no one was hiring so we decided to forget about work and enjoy the few days I had off.
+Whilst travelling and being unemployed is fun, being on your own, living in a camper van all day for 3 weeks, takes its toll.
+Milly started to feel down and alone and I could tell.

 Our Guide To The Lancelin Sand Dunes – Click here

-We received a message that night on Instagram from a couple that were from England and were arriving in Perth on Christmas Day.
 They had seen our own Instagram stories from Perth and took the brave decision to message us.
-Thy asked if we would hang out with them on Christmas Day as they would not know anyone, or where to go.
-Being the loving people we are, we agreed to meet on the beach on Christmas Day afternoon, an Australian tradition.
+They asked if we would hang out with them on Christmas Day as they would not know anyone, or where to go.

 Melbourne to Perth – A New Year

 Christmas was over and Milly still didn’t have a job, so we decided that we would have to leave Perth.
-We looked elsewhere for jobs, ideally working together and with accomodation included.
-The next few days we both spent our days scrolling online applying for any jobs that were taking more than 2 people and an option for accomodation onsite.
+We looked elsewhere for jobs, ideally working together and with accommodation included.

-In the mean time it was Milly’s birthday and she had told me she wanted to visit Rottnest Island, the home of the Quokka 🐻 We asked our new friends Brad and Roisin to join us and had an amazing day.
+In the meantime it was Milly’s birthday and she had told me she wanted to visit Rottnest Island, the home of the Quokka 🐻 We asked our new friends Brad and Roisin to join us and had an amazing day.
 Our next Journey post will dive into that day in more detail.

-It was on a Thursday we struck gold.
-A job application was posted online looking for a couple to work in the bakery on Rottnest Island.
 I saw the advert had only been posted 10 minutes earlier.
 I didn’t even ask Milly if we should apply, I just sent the email.
 Within the hour we had a trip booked over to the island for the next day.
-We completed our 3 hour trial and secured our new jobs starting the next week.
+We completed our 3-hour trial and secured our new jobs starting the next week.

-Finally we had some good luck.
+Finally, we had some good luck.
 Our Melbourne to Perth Road trip was complete and we were moving to Rottnest Island.

 Read Our Rottnest Island Blogs below